Videos on the arts, featuring the artists

 Interview with the American writer Richard Ford, who many have compared to William Faulkner and Ernest Hemingway.
 In this video he talks about his novel 'Canada' published in 2012 as well as about his authorship in general.

-Interview with Swedish writer Henning Mankell, whose books have sold in more than 40 million copies.
+Interview with the acclaimed Swedish writer Henning Mankell (1948-2015), whose books have sold in more than 40 million copies.
 Here he reflects upon his work, inspirations and the role of the intellectual in society.

 “I left religion when I was twelve, but I never left praying.
 Many poems have stayed with me in my life and a lot of them were like little prayers.”
 In this video Patti Smith explains how poetry can be a means for staying in contact with a higher energy.